marshal — Internal Python object serialization

 Raises an auditing event marshal.dumps with arguments value, version.

 Read one value from the open file and return it.
 If no valid value is read (e.g. because the data has a different Python version’s incompatible marshal format), raise EOFError, ValueError or TypeError.
+Code objects are only supported if allow_code is true.
 The file must be a readable binary file.

 Raises an auditing event marshal.load with no arguments.